 "Yeah, well," he said, looking very much like a little boy as he scuffed his shoe into the floor.

 Renée had come down the stairs, then, and stopped in her tracks when she saw Charlie holding flowers and dressed in something other than long-sleeved plaid.
-Charlie, of course, tried to hold back his weak-in-the-knees expression that he always got around Renée, but I could see through him.
+Charlie, of course, tried to hold back his weak-in-the-knees expression that he always got around Renée, but I could see through him as he shyly handed her the other bouquet containing calla lilies (her favorite).
 It was odd how they seemed to drift toward one another all night, actually smiling comfortably and showing interest in each others' conversations.
 I'd all but dropped my fork when Charlie looked over at me and winked.

 Dinner went extremely better than I'd expected and Charlie and Renée were still talking at the table when I decided to go to bed.
 To make a long story short, Charlie had extended his visit to New Years, and that went well, too - embarrassingly well.
-I'd come home from a party on New Year's Day to find them sleeping half-clothed on the couch.
-I still shuddered at remembering the sight, even if they were my parents.
+I'd come home from a party on New Year's Day to find them sleeping naked on the couch, which was appropriately horrifying.
+I still shuddered at the memory.

 My brief reminiscence ended as I turned into a long drive that crept up into another tightly packed herd of trees.
 If the sun ever did come out, I wondered if I would even be able to see it through the cluster of branches and leaves.
 Talk about privacy.
 Charlie didn't lie.

 In the dirt-paved parking lot, my decrepit truck stood out like a nun on a street corner.
-Mostly, there were compact cars and a few minivans scattered throughout, and also, to my amusement, a bus that resembled a minivan with the decal "Senior Sunrise!" sat in the only handicapped-accessed space.
+Mostly, there were compact cars scattered throughout, and also, to my amusement, a bus that resembled a minivan with the decal "Senior Sunrise!" sat in the only handicapped-accessed space.
 All were surprisingly clean and seemed to be much fresher than what I was driving.
-I spotted a girl around my age standing by a shiny red car, who was wearing a black apron; she probably worked here.
-Though, she wasn't exactly 'employee-friendly' as she eyed me and my truck with presumable disgust as my truck's engine growled, in desperate need of rest.
+I spotted a girl around my age standing by a shiny red car, fiddling with an umbrella.
+Since she was wearing a black apron and what looked like a name tag, I figured she probably worked here—though, she wasn't exactly 'employee-friendly' as she eyed me and my truck with presumable disgust as my truck's engine growled, in desperate need of rest.
 I quickly parked in the nearest empty spot next to a glossy, silver car.
 A ...
 Volvo.
 Maybe I'd meet a nice soccer mom.

 As if on cue, my truck let out a fierce blast-like sound as I turned off the ignition.
 For the first time ever, I missed my Mazda.
 I then proceeded to pretend like my truck hadn't just backfired as I slipped out of the driver's seat and went around to the passenger's side to collect my suitcase and duffels.
 The girl who had been watching me moments ago peered over at me again with her nose wrinkled and her cell phone pressed against her ear, trying to be inconspicuous.
 I gave her a small wave.